elives100/ZeroBaseBudget/README.md

 This repo has a state folder inside `./src`

-The current `myBudget` vue is currently being worked on
+The current `myBudget` view is currently being worked on

 **Overview**